-The Issuer CA shall only issue end-entity Certificates that contain at least 2048-bit Public Keys for RSA, DSA, or Diffie-Hellman, or 224 bits for elliptic curve algorithms.
+The Issuer CA shall only issue end-entity Certificates that contain at least 2048-bit Public Keys for RSA, or 224 bits for elliptic curve algorithms.
 The Issuer CA may require higher bit keys in its sole discretion if it is allowed by the programs and policies listed in section 1.1 and 1.6.3.